IBM/operator-collection-sdk/content/docs/operator-collection-sdk/operator-collection-lifecycle.md

 1. Day 2 Actions

 ### Discovery
-Discovery playbooks connect to a z/OS environment and return information that can be registered into OCP for future usage.
+Discovery playbooks connect to a z/OS environment and return information that can be registered into OCP® for future usage.

 When a Discovery Playbook runs, it can create Custom Resource instances in OCP for stateful management.
 Those discovered resources can be automatically converted to instances managed by a "Provisioning & Management" Operator with proper implementation of the provisioning playbook for handling discovered resources.